 The Pokémon-like card image is what caught Scott's eye.
 It reminded him of his younger days when he collected Pokémon cards.

 He didn't realize this card graphic, tagged #hypethishuman, would lead him to a new career.

 “This is a person with whom I can see myself having a conversation,” Scott, 33, said of Burns when he saw the card and the content she posted.

-So, that’s what Scott did.
+So, that's what Scott did.
 He struck up a LinkedIn conversation with Burns.
-That conversation ultimately led Scott to his present job, where he is a Customer Success Manager at Syndigo.
+That conversation ultimately led Scott to his present job as a Customer Success Manager at Syndigo.

 He wanted a job in technology.
 “Technology always interested me,” he said.
 Also, there “is a lot of money in tech.”